 Alamo, CA, located in Contra Costa County, is a charming and affluent town that is surrounded by rolling hills, oak trees, and breathtaking natural scenery.
 This small town is home to around 15,000 residents who enjoy a comfortable lifestyle and a strong sense of community.

-Alamo is a predominantly white town, with about 82% of the population being non-Hispanic white.
-The median household income in Alamo is around $194,000, making it one of the wealthiest towns in California.
-The median age in Alamo is around 50 years, and around 25% of the population is over 65 years old.
-Around 50% of the population in Alamo has a bachelor’s degree or higher, making it a highly educated community.
+It is a predominantly white town, with about 82% of the population being non-Hispanic white.
+The median household income is around $194,000, making it one of the wealthiest towns in California.
+The median age is around 50 years, and around 25% of the population is over 65 years old.
+Around 50% of the population has a bachelor’s degree or higher, making it a highly educated community.

 Alamo offers plenty of outdoor activities for residents and visitors alike.
 In addition to the hiking, biking, and horseback riding opportunities in the surrounding open spaces, there are also several golf courses in the area, including the Round Hill Country Club and the Diablo Country Club.
 The Iron Horse Regional Trail, which runs through the town, is a popular spot for jogging, biking, and walking.
 For those interested in cultural activities, the nearby Lesher Center for the Arts in Walnut Creek offers a variety of performances, including theater, dance, and music.